 Content tab of the image widget includes three customization options: Image, Hotspots, and Tooltip Settings.

 From the Image subsection, you can upload the image of your choice.
 In the Hotspots sub-selection, you can set your hotspot card, and in the Tooltip subsection, you get additional options such as Trigger, Global Position, Distance, etc.

 After uploading your preferable image, you need to set up hotspot cards.
 Click on the first hotspot card to view more options.

 A hotspot card contains three options: General, Tooltip, and Style.

 General Tab includes multiple options.
 From here, you can set the icon type for hotspots.
 Choose Text, upload an SVG or select Icon from the icon library.

-Now the most important option, Position.
-In the general tab, you get the option to set the position of hotspots.
-Set the bar or adjust the number to place hotspots at the desired location on the image.
+Now the essential option, Position.
+In the general tab, you can set the position of hotspots, set the bar, or adjust the number to place hotspots at the desired location on the image.

 From Tooltip Tab, you can set the content for tooltips.
 Enable the tooltip toggle, set the tooltip position, and add a name for your tooltip.

 With Style Tab, you can set Color, Background Color, and Border Colour for individual tooltips.